toneloc/stable-channels/README.md

 ## Getting started with Core Lightning Plugins

-Terminal access to a "Core Lighting" node is required.
+Terminal access to Bitcoind and a "Core Lighting" node is required.

-Access or create the `/plugins` folder on your node. and `cd` into this folder.
+Access or create the `/plugins` folder on your node, and `cd` into this folder.

 Run `git clone [stablechannels.com](https://github.com/toneloc/stable-channels)`